 David graduated with a BSc in Physics from Bristol University in 1989.
 He then worked for British Nuclear Fuels plc for five years, developing groundwater flow modelling software, which is still in use today.
 For the first year at BNFL, he was seconded to Salford University where he gained an MSc in Computational Physics.
-David then came to the Department of Civil Engineering at Nottingham University where he did a PhD under the supervision of Chris Baker, who remains a collaborator.
+David then came to the Department of Civil Engineering at Nottingham University where he did a PhD under the supervision of Chris Baker.
 The PhD involved both experimental and numerical modelling of the dispersion of pollutants in the wakes of vehicles in the urban environment.
 David then worked as a post-doc and then lecturer in the Department of Chemical, Environmental and Mining Engineering at Nottingham University, developing expertise in Computational Fluid Dynamics (CFD), as applied to underground mine ventilation, under the guidance of Ian Lowndes.
-David then went to work for Fluent plc, where he spend three years supporting, developing and applying the FLUENT software.
+David then went to work for Fluent (Europe) plc, where he spend three years supporting, developing and applying the FLUENT software.
 During this period, David worked closely with companies involved in drug delivery, fuel cell development, steel production, municipal incinerator design and dog biscuit extrusion!
-David then came back to Civil Engineering at Nottingham, where he continues to apply CFD to a variety of environmental flow problems, notably wind engineering and channel flow.
+David then came back to Civil Engineering at Nottingham, where he continues to apply CFD to a variety of environmental flow problems, notably wind engineering, multiphase and open channel flow.

 David's expertise lies in the application of CFD to a whole range of engineering problems.
 As a long-time code developer, he understands the capabilities and limitations of the software and is able to extend its functionality when required to address new, novel applications.
 Application areas include: